Peyton, Archie and Eli Manning pose during a photoshoot during their rise to NFL glory.

 How can you not include football's First Family?
 Archie starred at Ole Miss before quarterbacking the miserable New Orleans Saints in the 1970s.
 The Manning patriarch prevailed and threw for 23,911 yards, 125 touchdowns and made two Pro Bowls during his time with the Saints, Houston Oilers and Minnesota Vikings.

-Eli Manning played at Ole Miss like his father before he was the number one pick by the San Diego Chargers in the 2004 NFL Draft.
+Eli Manning played at Ole Miss like his father before he was the No. 1 pick by the San Diego Chargers in the 2004 NFL Draft.
 He refused to play for the then dysfunctional franchise and was immediately traded to the New York Giants.
 Eli threw for a modest 57,023 yards and 366 touchdowns throughout his 16-year career in the Big Apple.
 Although, he's best remembered for besting Tom Brady twice in the Super Bowl.

-Heck, we may even have to start including Cooper and Arch in this grouping, considering he's already making waves in the college football world and he hasn't even taken a snap in the NCAA.
+Heck, we may even have to start including Cooper and son Arch in this grouping, considering he's already making waves in the college football world and he hasn't even taken a snap in the NCAA.
 It just goes to show that the Mannings are football's First Family for a reason: it's in their blood.

 MORE: The 11 Heaviest NFL Players of All Time Break Every Scale